TIBCOSoftware/flogo/docs/content/development/flows/accumulate.md

 }
 ```

-When the Accumulate checkbox is set to Yes, the activity accumulates the data from each iteration and outputs that collective data as an array of objects, where each object contains the output from the corresponding iteration.
+When the accumulate set to true, the activity accumulates the data from each iteration and outputs that collective data as an array of objects, where each object contains the output from the corresponding iteration.

 So the output of the above activity `$activity[rest_3]` returns